 Rev. Samuel Pegge, vicar of Godmersham, refers in his 'Alphabet of Kenticisms' to 'Hooding (houding): a country masquerade at Christmas time, which in Derbyshire they call guising (I suppose a contraction of dis-guising) and in other places mumming.'

-Mentioned by European Magazine as taking place in Ramsgate, although it is seldom mentioned again until 1838.
+Hoodening is mentioned by the European Magazine as taking place in Ramsgate, although it is seldom mentioned again until 1838.
+This is the first detailed description, and is repeated almost verbatim in many other newspapers over the years:

 Hoodening at Ash reported to include a Maid Marian figure (as in some Morris traditions).
 Mollie is said to be a diminutive of Marian.